j9t/little-books/manuscript/html-css-frameworks.md

 #### Updates

-@@

 The handling of framework updates is delicate enough to deserve a separate section.
 Updates are generally easier to manage for internal frameworks than for external ones, though updates in a large organization with many developers spread out over many places can be challenging, too.

 Here are a few tricks to make framework updates easier:

-Try to avoid HTML changes because of their comparatively high cost.
-An update should only consist of styling or scripting changes and impart no actual work for users (which, to counter the aforementioned definition blurriness, also means developers who work with the framework).
+* Try to avoid HTML changes because of their comparatively high cost.
+An update should only consist of styling or scripting changes and impart _no_ actual work for users (which, to counter the aforementioned definition blurriness, also means developers who work with the framework).
 The update of framework references can be OK.

-Announce updates in advance.
+* Announce updates in advance.

-Provide a way to test whether the update would have any ill effects.
+* Provide a way to test whether the update would have any ill effects.
 This can happen through something simple like bookmarklets, or something more sophisticated like proxying (using a proxy to intercept and change requests to framework files in order to feed updated files for testing).

-Inform users about possible side effects (and use this as an opportunity to educate them about, for example, the problems of overwrites).
+* Inform users about possible side effects (and use this as an opportunity to educate them about, for example, the problems of overwrites).

-Communicate the status of ongoing updates.
+* Communicate the status of ongoing updates.

 What we’re assuming here is that we’re not just “versioning” frameworks.
-That’s the practice of shipping a framework—let’s say, foo—and when the first changes come, not updating foo, but shipping foo-2.
-And then foo-3.
+That’s the practice of shipping a framework—let’s say, _foo_—and when the first changes come, not updating _foo_, but shipping _foo-2_.
+And then _foo-3_.
 And so on.
-This practice may be an option for us, but not a rule.
+This practice may be an _option_ for us, but not a rule.
 The rule should be to update the framework itself, per the ideas listed here.
-The reason is that versioning defeats the purpose and advantage of CSS (similarly for JavaScript), which are immediate changes, supported by separation of concerns (HTML for structure, CSS for presentation, and JavaScript for behavior).
+The reason is that versioning defeats the purpose and [advantage of CSS](https://meiert.com/en/blog/advantage-of-css/) (similarly for JavaScript), which are immediate changes, supported by separation of concerns (HTML for structure, CSS for presentation, and JavaScript for behavior).
 We’ll touch on the vision behind this shortly, but we should strive to do all updates through what we already have.
 And only for major changes do we look into our toolbox and, always carefully, reconsider versioning.

-Test Bookmarklets
+I> ### Test Bookmarklets
+I>
-CSS bookmarklets are a great low-tech way of allowing users to test framework changes.
+I> CSS bookmarklets are a great low-tech way of allowing users to test framework changes.
 A short example:
+I>

-Framework:
+I> Framework:
+I>
+I> ```css

-article {
+I> article {
-margin: auto;
+I>   margin: auto;
-width: 50%;
+I>   width: 50%;
-}
+I> }
+I> ```
+I>
-Framework after update:
+I> Framework after update:
+I>
+I> ```css

-article {
+I> article {
-width: 90%;
+I>   width: 90%;
-}
+I> }
+I> ```
+I>
-To prepare a test for the update and make sure everything keeps working as intended, take all the changed declarations and all the removed declarations, set the removed declarations’ properties to their defaults, and on that basis, generate the testing rules:
+I> To prepare a test for the update and make sure everything keeps working as intended, take all the changed declarations and all the _removed_ declarations, set the removed declarations’ properties to their defaults, and on that basis, generate the testing rules:
+I>

-Test style sheet:
+I> Test style sheet:
+I>
+I> ```css

-article {
+I> article {
-margin: 0;
+I>   margin: 0;
-width: 90%;
+I>   width: 90%;
-}
+I> }
+I> ```
+I>
-We’re simplifying here by assuming that <article> doesn’t pick up other margin values from anywhere else. margin has to be set because while it’s been removed from the new framework, it would still be applied through the old framework, which is in effect on the pages where we want to test the new code.
-So the test style sheet needs to neutralize all old code—something we could in really tricky cases, as a last resort, also attempt through the all property.
+I> We’re simplifying here by assuming that `<article>` doesn’t pick up other margin values from anywhere else. `margin` has to be set because while it’s been removed from the new framework, it would still be applied through the old framework, which is in effect on the pages where we want to test the new code.
+So the test style sheet needs to neutralize all old code—something we could in really tricky cases, as a last resort, also attempt through [the `all` property](https://www.w3.org/TR/css3-cascade/#all-shorthand).
+I>

-Jesse Ruderman’s bookmarklet generator is minimal but a fine tool to turn test code into a bookmarklet (by pasting the test CSS and copying bookmarklet code).
+I> Jesse Ruderman’s [bookmarklet generator](https://www.squarefree.com/userstyles/make-bookmarklet.html) is minimal but a fine tool to turn test code into a bookmarklet (by pasting the test CSS and copying bookmarklet code).
 That bookmarklet can then be provided to any framework user, along with a way to report problems.

-Documentation
+### Documentation

 Though not technically a part of the development process, documentation must be discussed.
 Anchoring documentation where the development happens has many advantages, from increasing the chances that it’s actually done, to being more comprehensive and accurate because it’s fresh on the mind.

 There are several ways to document, but one of the more effective ones is using a prototype for this purpose too.
 Sample contents can be turned into documentation describing the page types and elements they’re forming, but it’s also possible to use hover-style info boxes that share background information and explain the code.
-(A properly maintained prototype enriched this way may even do most of the lifting of any framework site!)
+(A properly maintained prototype enriched this way may even do most of the lifting of any framework _site_!)

 Documentation begins in the code, however, and there, too, we need to exercise discipline.
-Our coding guidelines should underline this; documentation standards like CSSDOC and JSDOC, as well as tools that automatically pull such documentation from our code, can be of great help.
+Our coding guidelines should underline this; documentation standards like [CSSDOC](https://web.archive.org/web/20130701094049/http://cssdoc.net/) and [JSDOC](https://jsdoc.app/), as well as tools that automatically pull such documentation from our code, can be of great help.

 The idea behind documentation is to make life easier for ourselves, our colleagues, framework users, and any people interested in the work.
 Thus, making it part of the development process goes a long way.

-Logistics
+### Logistics

 Our journey, now that we diligently worked through everything relevant to frameworks, is soon over.
 A bonus aspect concerns logistics.
 We have covered a few pieces that can be considered logistics:

-Coding guidelines
+* Coding guidelines

-Quality-control tools
+* Quality-control tools

-Documentation
+* Documentation

 What we haven’t touched are:

-Framework development plans or roadmaps
+* Framework development plans or roadmaps

-Version control systems (like Git, Mercurial, or Subversion)
+* Version control systems (like [Git](https://git-scm.com/), [Mercurial](https://mercurial.selenic.com/), or [Subversion](https://subversion.apache.org/))

-Request and bug management systems (like Bugzilla)
+* Request and bug management systems (like [Bugzilla](https://www.bugzilla.org/))

-Framework sites (public for external frameworks) with news feeds
+* Framework sites (public for external frameworks) with news feeds

-Mailing lists for
+* Mailing lists for

-Developers (framework development team)
+  - Developers (framework development team)

-Users (open to everyone interested)
+  - Users (open to everyone interested)

-Announcements (low-volume essentials which should go to the developers and users lists, too)
+  - Announcements (low-volume essentials which should go to the developers and users lists, too)

-Trackers for live implementations
+* Trackers for live implementations

 A framework site and an announcements list are particularly noteworthy, as they can pay good dividends to framework owners and developers.
 The site serves as a hub for information and documentation.
 An announcements list is indispensable to inform customers about new releases and guide framework users.

 Support also falls into the logistics category.
 It does not get more attention here because, for one, we “embed” support at several landmarks along the way—in quality goals and principles, in documentation and logistics—and for another, support is more of a tangential topic that depends on the complexity and circumstances of the framework and the problems it tries to solve.

-To repeat, for expert framework development, we need to pay special attention to:
+D> To repeat, for expert framework development, we need to pay special attention to:
+D>

-Principles
+D> * Principles

-A prototype
+D> * A prototype

-Quality management
+D> * Quality management

-Maintenance
+D> * Maintenance

-Documentation
+D> * Documentation

-Logistics
+D> * Logistics
+D>

-As these are ordered in descending order of importance, our frameworks can probably survive with poor support and gaping docs, but sacrifices in vision, testing, and commitment will break their necks.
+D> As these are ordered in descending order of importance, our frameworks can probably survive with poor support and gaping docs, but sacrifices in vision, testing, and commitment will break their necks.

-Common Problems
+## Common Problems

 Since frameworks are most useful in larger projects, problems involving frameworks tend to be bigger, too.
 Here are a few of the most common and gravest issues, along with ideas on how to address them.

-Lack of Discipline
+### Lack of Discipline

 One of the most severe issues is lack of discipline.
 For the user, this most commonly means not using frameworks as intended and violating the two ground rules (following documentation and not overwriting framework code).
 For the developer, this usually means becoming sloppy with quality standards, the prototype, or documentation.
 The result is the same: sabotage, just from opposite sides of the table.

 The solution is not easy to come by.
 Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is very difficult to ride in the first place.
 It’s a bit easier internally, where rules can be established, communicated, and enforced.
 Personally, while I have observed many issues in practice, I haven’t found a cure for this one yet.
 People are just very creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).

-Lack of a Prototype
+### Lack of a Prototype

 Not having a prototype is an equally critical problem, for all their benefits.
 Apart from the fact that framework development is so much harder without a contained environment, maintenance complexity increases by the minute if there is no prototype.
 A framework without a prototype is essentially freewheeling, out of control.
 As suggested earlier, a mere collection of static pages—as long as it's complete, current, and realistic—does help.

-Lack of Maintenance
+### Lack of Maintenance

 If we do not maintain (or stop to maintain), outside of major structural changes or prolonged resource shortages, we miss great opportunities.
 In the case of external frameworks, it can damage the reputation of those providing the framework.
 In the case of internal frameworks, it can mean giving up control over the framework-managed docs and apps, and thus slowly being forced into a costly, full-blown relaunch.

-Maintenance doesn’t mean we should continuously change a framework—that may even be hurtful, especially for external frameworks because of the nuisance it creates.
+Maintenance doesn’t mean we should continuously _change_ a framework—that may even be hurtful, especially for external frameworks because of the nuisance it creates.
 Rather, we should regularly monitor, test, and tweak the framework to keep it current.
 Such care pays off in many ways, be it because it reduces the need for more drastic changes (relaunches, which are pricey) or because everyone’s staying in touch and familiar with the framework.

-A Vision of Web Development
+I> ### A Vision of Web Development
+I>
-There is one thing every web developer should aspire to: writing the most minimal, semantically appropriate, valid HTML, and then never changing it.
+I> There is one thing every web developer should aspire to: writing the most minimal, semantically appropriate, valid HTML, and then never changing it.
 “Never” not in a sense of denial and refusal, since structural changes can always require modifications, but in the sense of a guiding light.
 The idea of minimal, semantically appropriate, valid markup brings the most out of us as web developers.
 It leads us not only to supreme markup quality, but pushes us to acquire and exhibit bigger powers in our style sheets and scripts.
+I>

-The vision is one of highest efficiency, to handle presentational changes only through CSS updates and behavioral ones only through JavaScript updates.
+I> The vision is one of highest efficiency, to handle presentational changes only through CSS updates and behavioral ones only through JavaScript updates.
 Writing HTML, design-agnostic as it should be, has always been underestimated; it’s the hardest to write well.

-Lack of Accuracy
+### Lack of Accuracy

 An assumption we’ve made thus far is that what our frameworks do is accurate—that is, that they match the underlying needs and designs.
 That latter part can be a potential source of error if the frameworks we coded or found ourselves using don't match the specs our designer friends sent us (if we’re not the designers ourselves).
 This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designer folks to rationalize and Photoshop the differences away instead of fixing the framework.
 We need to watch out for design and style guide divergence.

-Lack of Guts
+### Lack of Guts

 The last big issue is to not have what it takes—even if that’s manager support—to pull the plug.
 Clinging on to something that’s not relevant anymore.
 Something that’s not used anymore.
 That’s used wrong.
 That’s a construction ruin.
 That can’t be maintained or extended.
 Something like that.

 Sticking with a broken framework, a failed one, or perhaps a glorious one that has just reached the end of its lifetime can be a challenge.
 When that happens to us, we need to get over it.
 As professionals, we have big goals and we want our code to last—but sometimes we fail, and then we need to…suck it up.

 Fortunately, there’s always more code to write.
 The next framework—or style sheet, or script—is already waiting for us.

-Summary
+## Summary

 Frameworks are deceptive.
 They seem easy.
 They look like a pretty isolated special topic.
 And now we’ve seen how common and complicated they are, like a not-entirely-small meteoroid that passes every single planetary object in our web development solar system.
 Frameworks are not trivial.
 If I may distract from the speed with which I typed this down, with brevity as an excuse goal, then any question still open is due to that very fact that they’re not.

 But I want to recap.
 Professional web development is about quality.
 Quality is not easy to define, but one part of it is tailored code.
 External frameworks without customization options are impossible for users to tailor, and a pain for developers.
 Internal frameworks are much easier to handle and generally the way to go.
 Good frameworks aim for the highest quality—to be tailored, usable, and extensible.
 Framework users should follow the documentation and not overwrite framework code.
 Framework developers should have principles, a prototype, quality management tools, a maintenance plan, and healthy interest in documentation.
 And still, things can go wrong.